What is the Planning & Development Department?

 What is the process for Site Plan Review?

 Site Plan Review is an administrative process established to advise the Building commissioner.
 The objective of Site Plan Review is to assure development standards are met in all business, commercial, industrial, and multifamily projects.
-Site Plan Review is composed of representatives from these Town Departments: Health, Building, Conservation, Growth Management, and Engineering.
+Site Plan Review is composed of representatives from these Town Departments: Health, Building, Conservation, Planning & Development, and Engineering.
 Also included are the fire districts and water and utility purveyors.

 Where can I access the Town Ordinances and Regulations?